Matejkob/ghidra/README.md

 ## Security Warning

+> [!WARNING]
-**WARNING:** There are known security vulnerabilities within certain versions of Ghidra.
+> There are known security vulnerabilities within certain versions of Ghidra.
 Before proceeding, please read through Ghidra's [Security Advisories][security] for a better understanding of how you might be impacted.